Building-acoustics-TU-Eindhoven/Diffusion/paper/paper.md

     equal-contrib: true
     corresponding: true
     affiliation: "1" # (Multiple affiliations must be quoted)
-  - name: Cédric Van hoorickx
+  - name: CÃ©dric Van hoorickx
     orcid: 0000-0002-9671-5558
     equal-contrib: false # (This is how you can denote equal contributions between multiple authors)
     affiliation: "1"